-The new deep benches are the exact scale and size as the old ones.
+The new deep benches are the exact scale and size as the old one.
 They just updated the style of the arms and the color.
-I also like that it now come with back cushions to match, sold separately.
+I also like that they now come with back cushions to match.

 2. Pile on the Pillows

 Just because it’s outdoors doesn’t mean you can’t have all the pillows to sink into.

 If your outdoor space is completely covered, don’t be afraid to use pillows made from traditional cotton fabric.
 The back three cushions are just pillows I found in the right color palette.
 I treated them with Thompson’s Water Seal for fabric.
 It helps repel water and is especially good at reducing the absorption of humidity in the air.
 I had one pillow that wasn’t treated last year and I could always tell which one it was.

 I washed all the pillows at the start of spring so I treated them again with the Water Seal.